The Count of Monte Cristo: Resolution and return to the Orient

-Maximilien Morrel, believing Valentine to be dead, contemplates suicide after her funeral.
-Dantès reveals his true identity and explains that he rescued Morrel's father from bankruptcy years earlier; he then tells Maximilien to reconsider his suicide, and Maximilien is saved.

-On the Island of Monte Cristo, Dantès presents Valentine to Maximilien and reveals the true sequence of events.
-Having found peace in reviewing his vengeance and deciding he cannot play God, Dantès leaves the newly reunited couple part of his fortune on the island and departs for the East to find comfort and begin a new life with Haydée, who has declared her love for him.
-The reader is left with a final thought: "l'humaine sagesse était tout entière dans ces deux mots: attendre et espérer!" ("all human wisdom is contained in these two words, 'Wait and Hope'").
+Maximilien Morrel is driven to despair by Valentine's apparent death and considers suicide.
+Dantès reveals his true identity and persuades Maximilien to delay his suicide for one month.
+One month later, on the island of Monte Cristo, he reunites Valentine with Maximilien and reveals the true sequence of events.
+Having found peace, Dantès leaves the couple part of his fortune on the island and departs for the East to begin a new life with Haydée, who has declared her love for him.
+The reader is left with a final line: "l'humaine sagesse était tout entière dans ces deux mots: attendre et espérer!" ("all human wisdom is contained in these two words: 'Wait and Hope'").